 As an option, industrial/flex space uses should be considered up to .25 FAR.
 The uses should strengthen the concept that this area is the southern gateway to Fairfax County, and should complement gateway development to the west.
 Uses may include warehousing, wholesaling and offices, provided that the combined area of all office, both as a principal use and as an accessory use, does not exceed 35 percent of the total gross floor area.
 The development should be well-designed, set back and extensively buffered from adjacent residential uses in order to be compatible with the surrounding low density existing and planned residential uses, "gateway" development in Land Unit C and the proposed Town of Colchester Historic Overlay District.
-A thorough heritage resources survey should precede development.
+A thorough heritage resources survey should precede development and the recovery of significant heritage resources should be undertaken with development.
 If public sewer service is provided to this sub-unit, it is only recommended for Tax Map 113-3((3)) All, which is developed as Gunston Commerce Center, and should include the restriction that the 400-foot Rule shall not apply to this subdivision.
 Tax Map 113-3((1))40, which is zoned for residential use, should be dedicated to the county and preserved as open space, and should not be provided with public sewer service.